Multi-Agent Diverse Generative Adversarial Networks: Similarity based competing objective

 \section{Similarity based competing objective}

 We have discussed the MAD-GAN architecture using generator identification based objective.
-In this section, we propose a different extension to the standard GAN : {\em similarity based competing objective (SCO)}.
-Here, we augment by the GAN objective function with a diversity enforcing term.
+In this section, we propose a different extension to the standard GAN : {\em similarity based competing objective}, which we call as MAD-GAN-Sim.
+Here, we augment the GAN objective function with a diversity enforcing term.
 It ensures that the generations from different generators are diverse where the diversity depends on a user-defined task-specific function.
-We call this approach MAD-GAN-Sim: similarity based competing objective for MAD-GAN.